eltos/accelerated-jacow/template/paper.typ

 //#import "@preview/quick-maths:0.1.0"
 //#import "@preview/physica:0.9.3"
 #import "@preview/unify:0.6.0": unit,num,qty,numrange,qtyrange
+#import "@preview/glossy:0.2.2": init-glossary
+#show: init-glossary.with((
+  JACoW: "Joint Accelerator Conferences Website", ).pairs().map(((s, l)) => (s, (short: s, long: l))).to-dict())

 = Introduction

-Typst @typst is a great, modern and blazingly fast typesetting system focussed on scientific papers.
+Typst @typst // a citation to the respective entry in "references.bib" (see below) is a great, modern and blazingly fast typesetting system focussed on scientific papers.
-This paper template is based on the JACoW paper preparation guide @jacowguide.
+This paper template is based on the paper preparation guide of the
+@JACoW // a glossary entry that will be expanded on first use (see above)
+@jacowguide. // another citation
 It showcases common elements, like an equation:

 $ e^("i" pi) + 1 = 0 $

-This equation can be referenced
+To be able to reference an equation, add a label like so:
 $
   sum_(k=0)^n k
   &= 1 + 2 + ... + n \
   &= (n(n+1)) / 2
-$ <eq:thesum>
+$ <eq:mycustomlabel>

-To reference elements, use @eq:thesum, @fig:writer or @table:xydata.
+To reference elements, use @eq:mycustomlabel, // a reference to a labelled equation
+@fig:writer or @table:xydata.
 Make sure to use the long form at the #underline[beginning] of a sentence.
 @fig:writer[Figure] for example.
-@eq:thesum[Equation] as well.
+@eq:mycustomlabel[Equation] as well.
 @table:xydata is a table and therefore anyways always written out.

 Scientific quantities can be typeset correctly with the unify package.